cidneyhamilton/cidney.org/_drafts/2022-02-04-emacs-mail-setup-on.md

 sudo apt install msmtp
 ```

 Now it needs to be configured.
-My configuration looks like:
+I create a configuration file named `~/.msmtprc`.
+After I enter my configuration information, it looks like this:

 ```
 defaults